Skip to content

 Lawrence Guthrie

-The Risk Committee meets at least three times in each year and at such times as is required, and is responsible for reviewing and reporting to the Board on:
+The Risk Committee meets at least three times in each year.

-The Risk Committee owns the Group’s Risk Appetite Statement which sets out the Group’s attitude to risk and the ranges and limits of acceptable risk-taking.
+The Risk Committee owns the Group’s Risk Appetite Statement, which sets out the Group’s attitude to risk and the ranges and limits of acceptable risk-taking.
 The Committee establishes the high-level qualitative Risk Appetite Statement for the Group, the quantitative Risk Appetite Statement and the Key Risk Indicators used to measure risk exposure.
-The statement is subject to annual review by the Risk Committee and the Group Board.
+The statements are subject to annual review by the Risk Committee and the Group Board.

 The Risk Committee reviews the regular reports of the Director of Risk and Compliance to oversee the operational effectiveness of the risk management framework and the current risk exposure measured through the Key Risk Indicators.